sez11a/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/developer-guide/document-api-basics.md

 ```
 liferay-g9i6.zip/
-├── curl // curl command scripts
+├── curl // cURL command scripts
 └── java // Java classes
 ```

-Use a curl script to upload a file to [Documents and Media](../sharing-documents-and-media.md).
+Use a cURL script to upload a file to [Documents and Media](../sharing-documents-and-media.md).

 1. On the command line, navigate to the `curl` folder.